ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Upon receiving the Key Renewal Request, the Group Manager processes it as defined in {{Section 4.8.2 of RFC9594}}, with the following additions.

 The Group Manager MUST return a 5.03 (Service Unavailable) response in case the OSCORE group identified by GROUPNAME is currently inactive (see {{ssec-resource-active}}).
-The response MUST have Content-Format set to "application/ace-groupcomm+cbor" and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
-The value of the 'error' field MUST be set to 9 ("Group currently not active").
+The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
+Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 9 ("Group currently not active").

 Otherwise, the Group Manager performs one of the following actions.

 1. If the requesting group member has exclusively the role of monitor, the Group Manager replies with a 4.00 (Bad Request) error response.
-The response MUST have Content-Format set to "application/ace-groupcomm+cbor" and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
-The value of the 'error' field MUST be set to 1 ("Request inconsistent with the current roles").
+The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
+Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 1 ("Request inconsistent with the current roles").

 2. Otherwise, the Group Manager takes one of the following actions.